tslocke/hobocookbook/manual/dryml-guide.markdown

     Add formatting to your recipe using <markdown-help target="_blank">markdown</markdown-help>
 {: .dryml}

-OK, but maybe the caller wants to add a css class, or a javascript `onclick` attribute, or any one of a dozen potential HTML attributes.
+OK, but maybe the caller wants to add a CSS class, or a javascript `onclick` attribute, or any one of a dozen potential HTML attributes.
 This approach is not going to scale.
 That's where `merge-attrs` comes in.
 As we've seen, any a

 As mentioned, DRYML keeps track of all the attributes that were passed to a tag, even if they were not declared in the `attrs` list of the tag definition.
 They are available in two hashes: `attributes` (that has only undeclared attributes) and `all_attributes` (that has all of them), but in normal usage you don't need to access those variable.
-To add all of the undelcared attribtues to a tag inside your definition, just add the `merge-attrs` attribute, like this:
+To add all of the undeclared attributes to a tag inside your definition, just add the `merge-attrs` attribute, like this:

     <def tag="markdown-help">
       <a href="http://daringfireball.net/projects/markdown/syntax" merge-attrs param="default"/>
     </def>
 {: .dryml}

 Note that the `merge` attribute is another way of merging attributes.
-Declaring `merge` is a shorthand for declaraing both `merge-attrs` and `merge-params` (which we'll cover later).
+Declaring `merge` is a shorthand for declaring both `merge-attrs` and `merge-params` (which we'll cover later).

 # Repeated and optional content